runtimeverification/gitbook-kontrol/guides/advancing-proofs/README.md

 ### Finding Lemmas

-In the next sections, we will explore how to find  **KEVM** lemmas, which are used to address reasoning gaps at the EVM semantic level.
+In the next section, we will explore how to find  **KEVM** lemmas, which are used to address reasoning gaps at the EVM semantic level.